Toby Kodat: 2023: Top 400 and First Challenger Final

 In February 2023, Kodat qualified for the ATP Challenger 75 in Rome, Georgia.
 He defeated Enzo Couacaud 6-4, 6-3 in the first round of main draw.
 In the second round, Kodat defeated Sho Shimabukuro to reach the quarterfinals.
 In the quarterfinals he lost in 3 sets to Seong Chan Hong.

 In April, Kodat gained a wildcard into the ATP Sarasota Challenger 125 and in the first round defeated Rio Noguchi 6-3, 1-6, 7-5 to advance to the round of 16.

 In July, Kodat qualified for the ATP Challenger 75 in Liberec, Czech Republic.
 He defeated Timo Stodder 3-6, 6-3, 6-3 in the first round of main draw.
 In the second round, Kodat defeated in straight sets former top 100 player and the 6 seed Norbert Gombos 6-4, 6-3.
 In the quarterfinals, Kodat defeated Federico Agustín Gómez 6-1, 6-0 to reach his first ever challenger semifinal.
-In the semifinal, Kodat faced Gerard Campana Lee whom he defeated 6-1, 7-5.
+In the semifinal, Kodat faced Gerard Campaña Lee whom he defeated 6-1, 7-5.
 In the final, Kodat lost 6-2, 6-4 to Francisco Comesana.

 In the first week of August, Kodat entered the ATP Challenger 100 in Banja Luka as a special exempt due to advancing to the final in Liberec the prior week.
 In the first round, Kodat faced Ugo Blanchet who also entered as a special exempt.
 Kodat defeated Blachet 6-4, 6-3.
 In the second round, Kodat faced Eric Vanshelboim whom he defeated 7-5, 6-1 to reach the quarterfinals.